microsoft/vscode-docs/docs/java/extensions.md

 6. [Lombok Annotations Support](https://marketplace.visualstudio.com/items?itemName=GabrielBB.vscode-lombok)
 7. [Java Properties](https://marketplace.visualstudio.com/items?itemName=ithildir.java-properties)

-We'd also appreciate all contributions to any of our existing extensions, as well as new Java extensions if you don't find what you're looking for in the Marketplace.
-We're especially looking for help in areas such as supports for Gradle and other Java application servers.
+We also appreciate contributions to any of our existing extensions and we hope you'll create new Java extensions if you don't find what you're looking for in the Marketplace.
+We're especially looking for help in areas such as support for Gradle and other Java application servers.

 ## Extensions with great Java support

 We'd also like to recommend couple other extensions we believe are great to make VS Code even better for Java developers.

-1. [IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode) provides developer a AI/ML powered IntelliSense which will boost your productivity with contextual code recommendations.
+1. [IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode) provides developer a AI/ML powered IntelliSense, which will boost your productivity with contextual code recommendations.
 2. [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) is a great tool to use when you need to collaborate with someone else on the same code base.

 ## Extension for container development